arsalan0c/dafny-of-python/README.md

 ## Status
-*dafny-of-python* is currently pre-alpha software and likely to have unexpected behaviours.
+*dafny-of-python* is experimental software and likely to have unexpected behaviours.
 It may also require programs to be written in an unidiomatic manner for successful verification.

 ## Contributing
 If you find a bug or have any comments, feel free to open an [issue](https://github.com/arsalanc-v2/dafny-of-python/issues/new/choose) or pull request.